 The Limmud service is the longest running Shabbat morning alternative minyan in Borehamwood Shul, set up in 1993 as a more intimate and learning-orientated minyan.
-The service takes place every Shabbat and on all Festivals in the Gilah Hall.
+After a long break due to COVID the service is running monthly with a view to going fortnightly soon in the Old Shul.
 On Rosh Hashana and Yom Kippur, a larger service is held upstairs in the new building.

 Although Limmud has many long standing attendees, it welcomes all.
 It was originally established as a Learning Minyan with a regular Mishna Shiur.
 Today the Limmud Minyan provides an alternative for those who want a more intimate service.
 It also provides, where required for those who would like an Aliyah for a life-cycle event, which may not be available in the main Shul.

 The service starts at the same time as the main service, usually ending 15 to 30 minutes before the main service, allowing members to join in with friends and family at the communal Kiddush, although Limmud also has its own Kiddush every week, sponsored by its members.